13 Lowest Calorie Chips (Top Picks for 2023)

 cheetos baked! flamin’ hot

-Cheetos were one of my favourite non-potato crunchy snacks when I was a kid, so I was excited to see this lower-calorie version.
+Cheetos were one of my favorite non-potato crunchy snacks when I was a kid, so I was excited to see this lower-calorie version.
 This is our fifth entry at the 120-calorie mark.

 However, there are dozens of ingredients including MSG and artificial colors, bumping it to the bottom of the list.